Dynkin Games for L\'evy Processes: Preliminaries

-Let $X=\{X_t\colon t\geq 0\}$ be a L\'evy process defined on a stochastic basis ${\mathcal B}=(\Omega, {\mathcal F}, {\bf F}=({\mathcal F}_t)_{t\geq 0}, \P_x)$ departing from $X_0=x$.
+Let $X=\{X_t\colon t\geq 0\}$ be a L\'evy process defined on a stochastic basis ${\cal B}=(\Omega, {\cal F}, {\bf F}=({\cal F}_t)_{t\geq 0}, \P_x)$ departing from $X_0=x$.
 Assume that the filtration ${\bf F}$ satisfies the usual conditions (see \cite{js}).
 The corresponding expectation is denoted by $\E_x$, and for short we denote $\E=\E_0$ and $\P=\P_0$.
 The L\'evy-Khintchine formula characterizes the law of the process, stating, for $z\in i\R$, that $ \E e^{zX_t}=e^{t\Psi(z)} $ with

 where $c\in\R$, $\sigma\geq 0$ and $\Pi(dy)$ is a non-negative measure (the jump measure) that satisfies the integrability condition $\int_{\R}(1\wedge y^2)\Pi(dy)<\infty$.
 For general references on L\'evy processes see \cite{Bertoin} or \cite{Kyprianou}.
-Given the stochastic basis ${\mathcal B}$ the set of stopping times is the set of random variables
+Given the stochastic basis ${\cal B}$ the set of stopping times is the set of random variables

-Observe that we allow the possibility $\tau=\infty$, as several stopping rules that take part in the solution of the considered problems are within this class.
+Observe that we allow the possibility $\tau=\infty$, as several stopping rules that participate in the solution of the considered problems are within this class.

-The Wiener-Hopf factorization relates the characteristic functions of the overall infimum and supremum of a L\'evy process, stopped at an independent exponential time, with the characteristic exponent given by the L\'evy Khintchine formula \cite[Chapter VI]{Bertoin}.
-These two random variables play a key role in the solution of two-sided problems, and are defined respectively by
+The Wiener-Hopf factorization relates the characteristic functions of the overall infimum and supremum of a L\'evy process, stopped at an independent exponential time, with the characteristic exponent given by the L\'evy-Khintchine formula \cite[Chapter VI]{Bertoin}.
+These two random variables play a key role in the solution of two-sided problems and are defined respectively by

 where $e_r$ is an exponential random variable of parameter $r>0$, independent of $X$.
 Observe that as $r>0$, both random variables $S$ and $I$ are proper.
-It is also worth saying that the parameter $r$ plays the role of a discount in the definition \ref{def:dg} of the Dynkin game.
-With these definitions, the Wiener-Hopf factorization (see \cite{rogozin} or \cite[Theorem VII.5]{Bertoin}) states
+It is also worth saying that the parameter $r$ plays the role of a discount factor in Definition \ref{def:dg} of the Dynkin game, and remains the same constant throughout the paper.
+Then, Wiener-Hopf factorization (see \cite{rogozin} or \cite[Theorem VII.5]{Bertoin}) states

 This equation allows, in some cases, to compute the distribution of the supremum and/or the infimum of a L\'evy process (see for instance \cite{kuznetsov} or \cite{lm}).